joshio1/joshio1.github.io/_posts/2024-01-18-kamal-rails-series-configure-sidekiq-and-redis.md

 => "2ab8740502724b5d107182cd"
 ```

-## Conclusion:
+## Summary

-- This article shows how we can deploy Sidekiq and Redis using Kamal on a Rails application. <a href="https://dev.37signals.com/introducing-solid-queue/">Rails 8 is going to use SolidQueue going forward</a> which is a new technology that uses database as a data store instead of Redis.
-I'll soon write about <a href="https://github.com/basecamp/solid_queue">Solid Queue</a> and Kamal.
+This article demonstrates how to deploy Sidekiq and Redis with Kamal on a Rails application.
+Note that <a href="https://dev.37signals.com/introducing-solid-queue/">Rails 8 introduces SolidQueue</a>, which uses the database instead of Redis for job storage.
+I'll cover <a href="https://github.com/basecamp/solid_queue">SolidQueue</a> with Kamal in a future article.

-- Check out these previous articles from this series:
+**Previous articles in this series:**

-<a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">Part 1: Deploying a basic Rails application using Kamal on Hetzner</a>
+- <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">Part 1: Deploy a basic Rails application using Kamal on Hetzner</a>
-- <a href="/posts/add-postgres-on-rails-application-deplyed-using-kamal/">Part 2: Add Postgres to deployed Rails application using Kamal</a>
+- <a href="/posts/add-postgres-on-rails-application-deplyed-using-kamal/">Part 2: Add Postgres to your deployed Rails application</a>
-- <a href="/posts/how-to-enable-https-on-rails-application-deployed-using-kamal/">Part 3: Add SSL configuration using Kamal</a>
+- <a href="/posts/how-to-enable-https-on-rails-application-deployed-using-kamal/">Part 3: Configure SSL with Kamal</a>